jeffThompson/Design2/Assignments/12_AppDesign.md

 **Exam Period:** Projects due, final critique

 ### FOR THURSDAY, APRIL 13
-This week, we'll build on the [design sprint ideation](https://github.com/jeffThompson/Design2/blob/master/Exercises/DesignSprint.md) we did in class, and end up with some screen mockups and interaction diagrams.
+This week, we'll build on the [design sprint ideation](https://github.com/jeffThompson/Design2/blob/master/Exercises/DesignSprint.md) we did in class (images of your sliders and drawings [here](https://github.com/jeffThompson/Design2/tree/master/Images/Week12/DesignSprintDrawings)), and end up with some screen mockups and interaction diagrams.
 Start with paper or the whiteboard as a way of doing quick ["paper prototyping"](https://en.wikipedia.org/wiki/Paper_prototyping) – speed of iteration is much better than fancy graphics at this point.
 As Reid Hoffman, the founder of LinkedIn said: "If you're not embarassed by the first version of your product, you released too late."
 You can use the printed templates given out in class, and print more from [the PDF here](https://github.com/jeffThompson/Design2/blob/master/Resources/PhoneTemplate.pdf) (also in the `Resources` folder).

 In addition, map out the elements of your app into an [interaction diagram](http://agilemodeling.com/artifacts/uiFlowDiagram.htm).
 This should show the pages, transitions, interactive elements, and how everything ties together.
 This is about mapping logical, non-linear pathways through your app, and creating good user experience.
 A good way to figure this out is to actually "play-test" your paper prototypes, seeing how someone would actually use your app.
 You can design your diagram by hand, so long as it can be clearly read, or in Illustrator.